-You can have an additional step right after this one for data publication.
-Protocols for this stage are important in companies that share information outside the business environment.
+Part of this stage is data publication.
+Establishing protocols for data publication is important, especially for companies that share information outside the business environment.
 An example of data publication policies could be a set of rules for sharing reports with partners or clients.

 The stage of data cleaning includes deletion, purging, destruction, and archiving.
 Your data is growing every day and storing it is quite expensive.
 That's why when data is no longer useful, it's a good idea to delete it or purge it from your databases.